dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 once an equivalent amount of data is emptied from the FIFO & written to the buffer segment.
-If auto increment feature is not set, then the memory buffer gets overwritten each time the low speed device triggers the DMA based hardware handshake operation
+If auto increment feature is not set, then the memory buffer gets overwritten each time the low speed device triggers the DMA based hardware handshake operation.

 \<---

-In case of the FIFO address auto-increment enable mode is set, then the FIFO is read / written at the same address i.e. from your example above
+In case of the FIFO address auto-increment enable mode is set, then the FIFO is read / written at the same address i.e. from your example above:

 transfer 0 FIFO addr: 0x0 ; transfer 0 SRAM buffer addr: 0x0